SaladTechnologies/salad-client/docs/CreateContainerGroup.md

 HasQueueAutoscaler returns a boolean if a field has been set.

-### SetQueueAutoscalerNil

-`func (o *CreateContainerGroup) SetQueueAutoscalerNil(b bool)`

- SetQueueAutoscalerNil sets the value for QueueAutoscaler to be an explicit nil

-### UnsetQueueAutoscaler
-`func (o *CreateContainerGroup) UnsetQueueAutoscaler()`

-UnsetQueueAutoscaler ensures that no value is present for QueueAutoscaler, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)